binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 ![](images/ThreatTags/easy-widespread-difficult-low.png)

 This is arranging an impersonated identification (name or number) to be displayed on the receiving end of a phone that is in the state of receiving a call or SMS.
 The telephony providers do not perform authentication on whether the caller Id is valid or spoofed.
 To disambiguate, this is the caller Id and not the caller number.
-This can be quite a useful confirmation for a social engineer to use as part of their pretexting.
+This can be quite a useful confirmation for a SE to use as part of their pretexting.
 Caller Id spoofing has been around since at least 2004, with companies offering paid services like:

 * SpoofApp
 * [SpoofCard](https://www.spoofcard.com/)